Liga IV Bucharest

-Liga IV Bucharest is the municipal football division of Liga IV for clubs based in Bucharest, Romania.
-The competition is ranked as the fourth tier of the Romanian football league system and is organized by AMFB Bucharest – Asociația Municipală de Fotbal (lit.
-'Municipal Football Association').
+Liga IV Bucharest is the municipal football division of Liga IV, the fourth tier of the Romanian football league system, for clubs based in Bucharest, and is organized by AMFB – Asociația Municipală de Fotbal București (lit.
+'Municipal Football Association of Bucharest').

 It is contested by a variable number of teams, depending on the number of teams relegated from Liga III, the number of teams promoted from Liga V Bucharest, and the teams that withdraw or enter the competition.
 The winner may or may not be promoted to Liga III, depending on the result of a promotion play-off contested against the winner of a neighboring county series.

 History

 Football in the City and Region of Bucharest included over time, apart from the participating teams at the national level, a variable number of lower category teams, contained in different organizational and competitive formulas.

 After 1948, following the administrative and territorial organization of the Romanian People's Republic, the football from the City of Bucharest and from Bucharest Region was governed by the municipal commission and the regional commission within the coordination forum for physical culture and sport.

 In the Bucharest Region, football was organized into regional and district championships that comprised over time teams from nowadays Ilfov, Giurgiu, Ialomița, Teleorman and Călărași counties as from City of Bucharest.
 The Bucharest Regional Championship was disbanded in 1968 along with the new territorial reorganization of the country and the new competitive system in which each county has its own football championship.
 Starting that year, football in the Municipality of Bucharest was organized by the newly established Consiliul Municipal pentru Educație Fizică și Sport (lit.
 'Municipal Council for Physical Education and Sports') in Bucharest.

 In the City of Bucharest competitive formula was that of the municipal championship with teams from the largest Bucharest enterprises, in value categories called Honor, Promotion and Sector.
 A peak moment in this period, which ended after 1990, was the time interval between 1964 and 1976, when the destinies of football in the Capital were ensured by Prof. Traian Tomescu, and the number of teams, players, referees and coaches reached a record number, under the conditions of some competitions with two series at Honor Category, another four series at Promotion Category and one or two series for each sector of Bucharest.

 After 1992, football in the Municipality of Bucharest was organized under the Asociația Municipală de Fotbal (lit.
 'Municipal Football Association'), and the number of teams participating in competitions decreased due to poor economic and financial conditions.
 The competition was renamed Divizia C – Faza Municipală (Divizia C – Municipal Phase), became Divizia D in 1997, and has been known as Liga IV since 2006.